Environmental impacts of nitrate pollution

 Some blooms, known as harmful algal blooms, also secrete toxins, making drinking water sources unsafe, poisoning fish and the marine bird and mammals that feed off them and creating ‘dead zones’ where no life can survive.

-However, the term ‘harmful’ to describe toxin-emitting blooms is somewhat misleading, since all algal blooms are potentially harmful.
-Universal impacts include the risk of ecological damage as the dense growth blocks sunlight, and, as it decomposes, starving aquatic species of oxygen
+However, the term ‘harmful’ to when just applied to toxin-emitting blooms is somewhat misleading, since all algal blooms are potentially harmful.
+Universal impacts include the risk of ecological damage as the dense growth blocks sunlight, and, as it decomposes, it starves aquatic species of oxygen.

 The threat to safe drinking water

 Harmful algal blooms, and their toxic effects, are just one issue for water producers…